 Our belief in real Steve is what keeps us going.
 Along with the sporadic reward we get in the littlest of moments when real Steve shows himself.
 It’s just for a second–a quip, a look, a laugh, a reaction–but it’s exhilarating when it happens.
 Kind of like seeing a shooting star or catching a firefly, but better.

 The other day I was driving home and about to pull into my driveway.
 I paused for a second at the bottom of the driveway and considered getting the mail.
 Idling with my foot on the brake as I weighed the benefits of stepping out to get the mail against the benefits of not, suddenly a family of deer sprinted directly in front of my car.
-They were gone in a blink, sprinted across the base of my driveway and into the woods.
+They were gone in a blink, dashed across the base of my driveway and into the woods.
 They were probably 8 or 10 feet in front of the hood.
 I’d never been that close to a family of deer before.
 It was a nice little mid-day treat that left me feeling a shot of adrenaline.

 As I was getting out of my car a minute later, in pulled Steve and his caregiver, Carol.
 Before Steve could get out, I was at the window telling him the story–hands pointing and flailing due to the adrenaline “They were this close…you should have seen it….keep an eye out when you’re sitting on your bench today….”
 I was telling him.
 As I was talking, a big smile came across his face.
 “That’s terrific.
 Was it Bambi?” he asked sheepishly with his big grin now evolving into his subtle (and classic) laugh-at-his-own-joke-laugh.
 Real Steve.

 It was a little moment.
-Our conversation was over almost as quickly as the deer disappeared into the woods.
+Our conversation was over as quickly as the deer disappeared into the woods.
 But it was natural.
 It seemed effortless for him.
 It was a glimpse of real expression.
 He was telling the Lewy Body to screw–just for a moment and it was sweet.